Below are some Frequently Asked Questions about Bay City Academy. If you do not see your question answered here, please do not hesitate to contact us.

 What are the class businesses?

-Students take part in operating a class business each year, learning responsibility, work ethic and principles of economics.
+Students take part in operating class businesses each year, learning responsibility, work ethic, and the basic principles of economics.

 What is Choice Theory?